ucsb-cs9/s25/_lab/lab04.md

     ['+', '+', '+', '+', '+', '+']                  |---|
 ]
 ```

-For each step, we check the 4 directions (north, west, south, east) one by one to see if there is an accessible node to explore.
+For each step, we check the 4 directions (north, west, south, east) one by one to find the first accessible node to explore.
 ```
 [
     ['+', '+', '+', '+', 'G', '+']                  |   |